Suraj-TK/Suraj-TK/README.md

 - 👋 Hi, I’m @Suraj-TK
-- 👀 I’m interested in embedded systems and to hve fun with smart devices
+- 👀 I’m interested in embedded systems and to have fun with smart devices
-- 🌱 I’m currently learning programming
+- 🌱 Amateur programmer
-- 💞️ I’m looking to collaborate on PCB Design if possible (it would be a great oppurtunity to get some exp and exposure)
 - 📫 How to reach me - Mail me on surajgovardhanan@gmail.com

 <!---